aarnphm/morph/docs/content/VnVPlan/VnVPlan.md

 - **Initial State**: The notification system within the UI is implemented.
 - **Input/Condition**: Simulate an inflight request failure in the application.
 - **Output/Result**: A notification toast is displayed to the user informing about the request failure.
 - **How test will be performed**: The unit test will mock a failure in an inflight request by triggering an error condition in the request handling module.
-It will then verify that the UI displays a notification toast with the appropriate message, confirming that users are promptly informed of request failures.
+It will then verify that the UI displays a notification toast with a clear message informing the user of the failure and suggesting a retry or troubleshooting action.

 #### Deployment Management